aplerdal/mksc/INSTALL.md

 make clean
 ```

-If you want to install the repo without docker, you can follow the steps the [Dockerfile](Dockerfile)does.
+If you want to install the repo without docker, you can follow the steps the [Dockerfile](Dockerfile) does.